-QCA analysis

-As discussed above, we have not yet made a final decision on our preferred cost of debt framework.
-For the purpose of this draft report, we have therefore applied the 'on-the-day' approach, which is consistent with our draft position on this matter and used econometric techniques to obtain the estimate.
+The QCA recently made its final decision on our preferred cost of debt framework.
+We therefore applied the 'on-the-day' approach, which was consistent with the approach in the draft report for this review and used econometric techniques to obtain the estimate.